Ckath/fuf/README.md

 these are whitelisted in fuf in the `CLI_PROGRAMS` definition in fuf.c, make a pr or issue for one to be added
 - issues related to scripts remain after update that should fix them\
 since fuf allows you use your own versions of the scripts in ~/.config/fuf its up to yourself to keep up with patching these with the latest changes from the /usr/lib/fuf supplied ones.
-- doesn't compile/work under *some architecture/distro/os*\
+- doesn't compile/work under *some architecture/distro/os/terminal emulator*\
-fuf was 100% made for and on arch, if it works elsewhere neat but that was never a goal
+fuf was 100% made for and on urxvt in arch, if it works elsewhere neat but that was never a goal

 ## inspirations
 - [ranger](https://github.com/ranger/ranger): the cli fm that annoyed me to the point of writing my own